Matteo-Sperti/IoTomatoes/Sensors/RealRaspPySensor/README.txt

-Copy in the RaspberryPy the "RasPySensor.py" script, the "DeviceSettings.json" configuration file and the "GenericEndpoint.py" script (../../SupporClasses/GenericEndpoint)
+Copy in the RaspberryPy the "RasPySensor.py" script and the "DeviceSettings.json" configuration file.

+Moreover you must copy also in the same folder also the following scripts -"GenericEndpoint.py" script (../../SupportClasses/GenericEndpoint) -"ItemInfo.py" script (../../SupportClasses/ItemInfo) -"MyExceptions.py" script (../../SupportClasses/)